-Travis McAfoos, who owns the three-story building at 3400 E. Bayaud Ave. and the one-story building at 121 S. Madison St., submitted a rezoning application earlier this year.
+Travis McAfoos, who owns the four-story building at 3400 E. Bayaud Ave. and the two-story building at 121 S. Madison St., submitted a rezoning application earlier this year.

 The properties are currently zoned C-MX-3.
 McAfoos is requesting the lots be rezoned G-RX-5.
 The current zoning is intended for areas served primarily by collector or arterial streets and allows up to three stories, while the requested zoning is intended for residentially dominated areas served by local or city streets and would allow up to five stories, according to city documents.

 The lots are separated by an alley, and form an “L” shape with frontage on both Bayaud Avenue and Madison Street.
 The structures on them date to 1960 and 1978, per property records.

 While no redevelopment plans have been submitted to the city for the lots, a website — 3400ebayaud.com — has been set up.
 It states the McAfoos and Denver-based Nava Real Estate Development want to build a five-story project that would have 150 residential units and 150 parking spaces.

 The website highlights the fact that the lots back up to a city park.

 “A stronger connection between the Cherry Creek East residents and two of Denver’s great public assets – Pulaski Park and Gates Tennis Center – will help to create a destination not only for residents, but also outdoor gathering spots that will be an amenity for the entire neighborhood to enjoy,” the website states.

 McAfoos and Nava did not respond to requests for comment this week.
 The rezoning proposal is slated to go before Denver’s Planning Board next week, and will eventually need to be approved by the City Council.